saferpay/sndbx/texts/css_iframe.md

 ## <a name="css-iframe_size"></a> Size of the Iframe

-The size of the Iframe is communicated to the merchants via an HTML5-POST message.
-This can be evaluated using JavaScript.
+The size of the Iframe is communicated to the merchants via an HTML5-POST message, which can be captured using JavaScript.
 The Iframe can thus be dynamically adapted to the content.

 >
 >    <i class="glyphicon glyphicon-hand-right"></i> The POST message is transmitted in JSON format: